lizy14/wft-assignments/wall/readme.md

 There is also a automatically scrolling bulletin area, located at the bottom, which is implemented with `<marquee>`.

 ### responsive layout
-Taking advantage of CSS calc() function and relative length units, the content can always fill the window, and the page won't be broken when you do resizing.
+Taking advantage of CSS calc() function and relative length units, the content can always fill the window, and the page won't be broken when you resize the window.

-Still, it's worth mentioning that this page looks best on 1024x768 full-screen display.
-This is practical, considering a typical projector.
+Still, it's worth mentioning that this page looks no good when resolution is lower than 1024x768.
+And don't zoom.

 ### use of third-party libraries

-* jQuery, only its selector and `addClass` `removeClass` methods, as syntactic sugar;
+* [jQuery](https://github.com/jquery/jquery/), only its selector and `addClass` `removeClass` methods, as syntactic sugar;
-* Vue.js, to update the rendering of messages dynamically;
+* [Vue.js](https://github.com/vuejs/vue), to update the rendering of messages dynamically;
-* socket.io, to handle websocket communications.
+* [socket.io](https://github.com/socketio/socket.io-client), to handle websocket communications;
+* [twemoji](https://github.com/twitter/twemoji), to translate emoji into images;
+* [wechatface](https://github.com/weixinhost/wechatface), to wechat faces emoji into images.

 \#EOF